johnson-jesse/tech-demo/README.md

 1. **Attribution Requirement:** Any use of this software, including modified versions,
    must include clear attribution to the original author.
 This attribution must include:
    - The author's name: Jesse A. Johnson
-   - A link to the original GitHub repository: [Your GitHub URL]
+   - A link to the original GitHub repository: [https://github.com/johnson-jesse/tech-demo](https://github.com/johnson-jesse/tech-demo)
    - The author's contact email: jesse@fizzog.io
    - A thank you note to me 🤗